 Prerequisite: You must be recommended by the Regional Coordinator, have been active as a Steward for at least 4 years and have your Advanced Steward training, active in your Local, and be very comfortable presenting and speaking in front of groups.
 This course is 2 days and is scheduled by the Education Officer, as required.

 As union activists, we often find ourselves in situations where we have to speak at a convention, rally or at a Local meeting.
 We'll show you how to have confidence, develop a message and deliver the speech.
-You will be able to speak to your audience and speak comfortably.
+You'll be able to speak to your audience and speak comfortably.
 We'll work not with your fears, but with your strengths.
 A fun and interactive workshop.
-Contact your area office to see if the course can be done at your next Local meeting.
-Great for Locals.
+Contact your area office to see if the course can be done at your Local's next meeting.
 Length: 3 hours.